Surfing in Morocco Ride the Atlantic

 Morocco as a Surf and Watersports Destination

 Morocco's Atlantic coast faces directly into the path of North Atlantic storm systems, receiving consistent, powerful groundswells from October through April.
-The coastline runs for over 3,500 km, delivering an extraordinary variety of breaks: long, mechanical point breaks at Taghazout, gentle beach breaks at Agadir, exposed reef breaks at Sidi Ifni, and the longest rideable wave in Africa at Imsouane.
+The coastline runs for over 3,500 km, delivering an extraordinary variety of breaks: long, mechanical point breaks at Taghazout, gentle beach breaks at Agadir, exposed reef breaks at Sidi Ifni, and the long, slow right at Imsouane that surfers often cite as one of the longest rides in Africa.

 Beyond surfing, the same Atlantic wind that shapes the waves has made Morocco a world-class destination for kitesurfing and windsurfing.
 The Dakhla lagoon in the deep south is widely considered one of the finest kitesurfing locations on the planet, while Essaouira's consistent trade winds have hosted international windsurfing championships.
 Add scuba diving, sea kayaking, stand-up paddleboarding, and deep sea fishing, and Morocco's coast offers a complete watersports experience at a fraction of the cost of equivalent destinations.